 Facebook notifications can contain a great deal of private, sensitive information.
 For example, they can contain Facebook password reset links or details about who has messaged you on Facebook.

 Encrypting Facebook email notifications using PGP does not hide this information from Facebook, but it does prevent third parties, such as your ISP, your workplace network, or a government agency, from accessing them.

 Isn’t it a security risk to give my public key to Facebook?

-Absolutely not.
-The public key is exactly that, public.
+No. Your public key is exactly that, public.
 You can share it without compromising the security of your ProtonMail account.
-By sharing it, you enable others like Facebook to send you encrypted messages.
+By sharing it, you enable others (such as Facebook) to send you encrypted messages.

 How to enable PGP encrypted emails from Facebook

 1. Download your ProtonMail public key by logging in to account.protonmail.com and going to Settings → Encryption & keys.
 Choose which key you wish to use (if you have more than one) and click Export in the Actions column.

 Note: Unfortunately, Facebook does not accept the Curve25519 elliptic curve used by our ECC keys.
 If your existing Key type is ECC (ed25519) then you’ll need to create a new key.
 To do this, click the Create key button and generate an RSA key at whichever bit length you prefer.

 2. Open the public key you just downloaded in a text editor.
 Select the entire text (Edit → Select all in most text editors) and Copy it to your clipboard.